 Violations of the dress code could be subject to disciplinary actions as determined by the Administration.
-Consequences could include changing into spare attire and/or detentions.
-Discipline for repeated offenses could be escalated to include Detentions, Saturday Detentions or Suspension.
+Consequences could include changing into spare attire and/or detentionsRepeated offenses could include detentions, Saturday Detentions or suspension.

 EMERGENCY DRILLS

 The state requires fire drills, tornado drills, and safety drills, which can be used in the event of an emergency.
 Teachers will instruct students of evacuation procedures.
 Fire drill and tornado drill directions are also posted in each room.
 Since the signals for an actual fire and tornado are the same as a drill, it is necessary that students move quietly in a quick, orderly fashion to the assigned areas.